shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 We will be implementing an automation in a project that have the following goals:

-- Any branches spinned off from `main` that starts with the prefix `release/` will trigger a release at Shorebird.
+- Any branches created off from `main` that starts with the prefix `release/` will trigger a release at Shorebird.
 - Any additional commits on those branches will trigger patches.